Identify The Reagents Necessary For The Following Transformation

 Introduction: Why Reagent Selection Matters in Chemical Transformations

 The ability to identify the reagents necessary for the following transformation is fundamental to organic and inorganic chemistry.
-Reagents are substances that participate in or initiate a chemical reaction, and their choice directly impacts the reaction’s efficiency, selectivity, and yield.
+Consider this: reagents are substances that participate in or initiate a chemical reaction, and their choice directly impacts the reaction’s efficiency, selectivity, and yield.
 To give you an idea, a simple oxidation reaction might require a strong oxidizing agent like potassium permanganate (KMnO₄), while a reduction reaction could rely on a reducing agent such as sodium borohydride (NaBH₄).

 Understanding Common Chemical Transformations and Their Reagents